ken-okabe/vanfs/README-howFP.md

 \end{gather*}
 $$

-In functional programming, typically, every element is either an expression or an operation.
+In Functional Programming, typically, every element is either an expression or an operation.
 This paradigm allows for computations to be performed without the need for traditional control flow structures such as  `for`  loops.

 ## Simple operator for conditional